Heavy on smoky gouda and INSANELY creamy – this gouda mac and cheese is my perfect mac combination.

 If you love a crispy baked cheesy crust, you can choose to bake this mac and cheese at the end!
 Just reserve a healthy handful of extra shredded cheese to go on top.
 I like to finish the bake with a quick broil to get the top of it a beautifully bronzed yellow color.Print

-This is the only mac & cheese recipe you’ll ever need!
-Inspired by Darius Cooks’ famous 6-cheese mac recipe, I went all-in on the gouda and sharp cheddar to up the smoky and sharp cheesy flavor.
+Inspired by Darius Cooks’ famous 6-cheese mac recipe, this recipe goes all-in on the gouda and sharp cheddar to up the smoky and sharp cheesy flavor.
 Baking at the end is optional for a cheesy crust.

-- 4 cups shredded cheese, plus extra for topping if desired (gouda, white cheddar, parmesan, and Velveeta is my go-to combination; 1 cup of each)
+- 4 cups shredded cheese, plus 1 cup for baked topping if desired (gouda, white cheddar, parmesan, and Velveeta is my go-to combination; 1 cup of each)

 - 1 cup heavy cream